CS Tutorials

 How to Install TestNG in Eclipse for Selenium Webdriver

-Pinterest LinkedIn Tumblr
+Pinterest LinkedIn Tumblr Reddit WhatsApp

-While going through the series of Selenium WebDriver tutorials, we are introducing in this tutorial about TestNG and the different methods to install TestNG in Eclipse for Selenium WebDriver.
-Before going to the installation process, let’s begin with what the TestNG is and why to use TestNG with Selenium WebDriver.
+While going through the series of Selenium WebDriver tutorials, we are introducing in this tutorial TestNG and the different methods to install TestNG in Eclipse for Selenium WebDriver.
+Before going to the installation process, let’s begin with what TestNG is and why to use TestNG with Selenium WebDriver.

 Why Use TestNG With Selenium WebDriver

-3. It introduces the test groups, so we can group multiple test cases by converting them into testing.xml file.
+3. It introduces the test groups, so we can group multiple test cases by converting them into a testing.xml file.

 4. Due to its flexible run-time configuration feature, we can execute test cases multiple times without using loops.